lammps/lammps/doc/src/compute_hma.rst

 capacity).
 The elements of the vector can be accessed by indices 1--n by any command that uses global vector values as input.
 See the :doc:`Howto output <Howto_output>` page for an overview of LAMMPS output options.

-The vector values calculated by this compute are "extensive."
+The vector values calculated by this compute are "extensive".
 The scalar value will be in energy :doc:`units <units>`.

 Restrictions